Take Part - Information for Entrants

 - Gain valuable publicity through our Reviews and Awards.

-- Our Community Groups Link scheme offers you the chance to work with local community groups and schools.
+- Our Community Groups Link scheme helps you work with local community groups and schools should you wish.

 What we do